 - IPFS (Telos Interplanetary File System)

-Armed with a pre-launch checklist the TLG worked for several months until all the desire pieces were in place before launching in December 2018.
+Armed with a pre-launch checklist, the TLG worked for several months until all of the desire pieces were in place before launching the Telos Blockchain in December of 2018.

 The Telos Foundation (TF) was created by the Telos Launch Group upon launch of the network.
 It is an apolitical organization with a mission to aid in the promotion and improvement of the Telos Network in three distinct ways:

-- Promoting the network through grants and administration to advertise, market, engage in social media, live events, and teaching opportunities that raise the profile and inform and expand the user-base.
+- Promoting the network through grants and administration to advertise, market, share in social media, attend and host live events, and engage teaching opportunities that raise the profile and inform and expand the user-base.

-- Underwriting expenses that increase the functionality of the Telos Network outside the Worker Proposal System.
+- Underwriting expenses that increase the functionality of the Telos Network outside of Telos Works (the worker proposal system).

 *Adapted from telosfoundation.io/foundation

-“Team Telos” was a name conceived on the fly when some people were trying to identify a decentralized group of Marketing, Public Relations, and Design professionals, who came together to support the Telos Network by collaborating with Telos Block Producers and the Telos Foundation to give a face and voice to Telos.
+“Team Telos” was a name conceived on the fly when some people were trying to identify a decentralized group of marketing, public relations, and design professionals.
+These individuals came together to support the Telos Network by collaborating with Telos block producers and the Telos Foundation to give a face and voice to Telos.

-In the world of centralized business, creating an identity and providing a hub of information is not easy but it is straightforward within a centralized hierarchy.
-In a decentralized model such an undertaking becomes a feat of connecting people around the world, overcoming challenges from language to leadership to achieve a common goal of branding, messaging and information dissemination.
+In the world of centralized business, creating an identity and providing a hub of information is not easy, but it is straightforward within a centralized hierarchy.
+In a decentralized model such an undertaking becomes much more challenging.
+It requires connecting people around the world, overcoming challenges from language to leadership to achieve a common goal of branding, messaging and information dissemination.

-There are many who have contributed their time, creative resources, ideas, wisdom and guidance to give the Telos Network a voice, from before launch until the present.
-The early days of the Telos Worker Proposal System, made it possible for these people to fund and see these initial efforts come to fruition.
-This website and the associated branding is one of the projects completed by us and funded by the Telos Worker Proposal System, proposal ID #9 by romannanders.
+There are many who have contributed their time, creative resources, ideas, wisdom and guidance to give the Telos Network a voice from the beginning.
+The early days of the Telos Worker Proposal System made it possible for these people to fund and see these initial efforts come to fruition.
+This website and the associated branding is one of the projects completed by Team Telos and funded by the Telos Worker Proposal System (proposal #9 by romannanders).